 Reduce Acne Scarring Today

 Treating any type of scar is challenging, but acne scars present the unique challenge of treating scars that are caused by an active or chronic skin condition.
-During a consultation with one of our skin experts, we can devise a plan to address your active acne breakouts so you can start on acne scar treatments sooner.
-Please contact us at Metro Dermatology in Elmhurst, NY, Flushing, NY, Elmhurst, NY, or Englewood, NJ to schedule your consultation appointment today.
+During a consultation with one of our skin experts, we can devise a plan to address your active acne breakouts so you can start on acne scar treatment sooner.
+Please contact us at Metro Dermatology in Elmhurst, NY, Flushing, NY, Elmhurst, NY, or Fort Lee, NJ to schedule your consultation appointment today.